504 plan

 Writing mechanics

-Basic components involved in the act of writing, including handwriting, typing, spelling, grammar, and sentence structure.
+Writing mechanics are the basic components involved in the act of writing, including handwriting, typing, spelling, grammar, and sentence structure.

 Writing prompt

-A writing prompt is direction to write about a particular topic.
+A writing prompt provides direction to write about a particular topic.
 This may be presented in one or more sentences, or it may include a short passage, picture, or other content that serves as a starting point for the written response.
-The prompt also may include other directions that must be followed in producing the written response such as the kind of writing to do, audience to address, or the length of the response.
+The prompt also may include other directions that must be followed in producing the written response such as the kind of writing to do, audience to address, or length of the response.

 Written expression

-Communicating coherent ideas through fluent writing that utilizes proper grammar (e.g., sentence structure, word usage) and mechanics (e.g., capitalization, punctuation, spelling).
+Written expression involves communicating coherent ideas through fluent writing that utilizes proper grammar (e.g., sentence structure, word usage) and mechanics (e.g., capitalization, punctuation, spelling).
 Written expression also includes applying the process of prewriting, drafting, revising, editing, and publishing to produce literary (e.g., fictional narratives, poems, dramas), informational, and opinion/persuasive texts.

 Word identification

-Applying decoding skills (e.g., phonics, morphology) to read words accurately.
+Word identification involves applying decoding skills (e.g., phonics, morphology) to read words accurately.

 Word recognition

-Effortlessly reading a word without having to decode it.
+Word recognition involves effortlessly reading a word without having to decode it.
 This contrasts with word identification, which requires the application of decoding skills to read the word correctly.

 Working memory